makiftutuncu/exchange/README.md

 # Exchange API

-Exchange API is a RESTful API providing exchange rates and conversions for many currencies.
+Exchange API is a REST API providing exchange rates and conversions for many currencies.

 ## Table of Contents